 We recommend a Zen MONQ personal diffuser, which delivers the essential oil remedy directly to the olfactory bulb, triggering neural connections to calm and relax.

-Another method of inhalation is to place a few drops of a gentle, non-irritating, and diluted essential oil, such as sweet orange, rose, or vetiver, in the palms of your hands.
+Another method is to place a few drops of a gentle, non-irritating, and diluted essential oil, such as sweet orange, rose, or vetiver, in the palms of your hands.
 Rub your hands together to warm and release the properties of the oil.
 Next, cup your hands over your nose and take five deep, slow breaths to help quiet feelings of anxiety or stress.

 If you prefer to avoid applying the oils directly onto your skin, place one or two drops of these oils on a cotton pad or handkerchief and inhale.